dmbarbour/glas/docs/GlasDesign.md

 ### Provenance Tracking

 The glas module system currently hinders manual provenance tracking, thus any efforts in this direction should be automated, i.e. with the compiler automatically maintaining maps for traceback.
 I think this is an important direction for future tooling.
 The [SHErrLoc project](https://research.cs.cornell.edu/SHErrLoc/) blame heuristics also seems relevant here.

-### Alternative Data

-I've often considered extending glas data to support graph structures or unordered sets.
-I think these could give some benefits to users, but it isn't clear to me how to effectively and efficiently work with them yet.
-For now, perhaps keep it to accelerated models.

-### Number Units

-I like the idea of units for numbers, i.e. such that we know it's `3.0 Volts` instead of `3.0 kilograms`.
-But I haven't found a nice way to represent this dynamically.
-My best idea is to support units as a 'shadow type', i.e. some extra metadata about a number that is carried statically between computations.
-Perhaps I can find a way to let users conveniently manage shadow types in general?